English calamity: Rediscovery

 Outside the Schauinsland region, the disaster was forgotten, until a Freiburg teacher and amateur historian, Bernd Hainmüller, came across it at the beginning of the 21st century while studying the history of the Hitler Youth in Freiburg.
 Since the depiction in records from the era was obviously politically influenced, he set about reconstructing the events from individual records and oral traditions.
 He presented his findings in Hofsgrund on 17 April 2016, the eightieth anniversary of the disaster.
 The findings disproved the official explanation of the disaster as a tragic accident caused by freak weather, and supported Jack Eaton's accusations of Keast's wilful ignorance and over-confidence.
 The astonishment of many that such an inadequately equipped group of schoolchildren had made it over the Schauinsland at all under the circumstances is still remembered in Hofsgrund.

 It is still unclear what exactly happened on the "last mile", between the sound of the bells and the Dobelhof, as Hainmüller repeatedly pointed out.
 According to the rescuers, small groups of collapsed boys were found, each with an older boy as guard.
 But since there seemed little point in leaving exhausted students lying in the snow with a guard instead of carrying them to shelter, Hainmüller argued that Keast had completely lost control of the group by then, and that the group had broken up into separate squads, each of which tried to reach shelter on their own, leaving the exhausted behind.
 One of the twenty-one questions posed by Jack Eaton at the time asks which of the boys proved to be "true Englishmen" and helped weaker ones in need.
 What is certain is that there was secret collusion among Keast, the school management, and the survivors.
 Even after Keast's death in 1971, nothing has been revealed about the content of discussions.

 Two daughters of one survivor, Kenneth Osborne, who had kept a diary throughout the trip, were present at Hainmüller's talk and reported that although their father had not often spoken about the tour, the kindness and helpfulness of the farmers had remained in his memory throughout his life.
 Osborne, 12, may have survived only because he had a borrowed rain cape with him to protect against the wind.
 All his life he had cherished a small cast model of a church, which his daughters identified as Freiburg Cathedral only when they visited it.
 In the following period Osborne created an extensive archive of all British newspaper reports about the accident that were available to him, a copy of which was given to Bernd Hainmüller.

-British correspondent Kate Connolly published a detailed article describing Hainmüller's findings in The Guardian on 6 July 2016.
+On the 80th anniversary in 2016 British correspondent Kate Connolly published a detailed article in The Guardian describing Hainmüller's findings.
+In April 2026 descendants of the schoolboys and the Hofsgrund villagers marked the 90th anniversary.